mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 ### Performance under stress

 I like to think of live coding as a proxy for *performance under stress*.
-The paper I just mentioned shares the same view.

-Some companies genuinely care about this.
+Some (rare) companies genuinely care about this.
 Some even mention it in their job descriptions.
-They want candidates who perform well under pressure.
+They want candidates who *perform well under constant pressure* (stay away from those companies).
 If that's the case, then sure, live coding might help.

 But that's not how most companies frame it.